timcu/builder_police/set2/pycharm-edu-2/lesson1/Placing blocks using a for loop/task.md

-# Task 3a - Placing blocks using a `for` loop
+# Task 4 - Placing blocks using a `for` loop
 The previous example was a lot of typing to place 9 blocks.
 Is there an easier way?

 ## Task
 Place 9 obsidian glass blocks in a square at x = 99.
 Centre of square is y = 14 and z = your player z value from Minetest.
-This will partially complete Minetest Task 3 which you can read on your sign in Minetest.

 <img src="og99.png" width="100%" />